 About Bracknell Forest Council

 Bracknell Forest Council is the local authority of Bracknell Forest in Berkshire, England.
-They serve local authorities across the region for a variety of services including public planning, council taxes and recycling.
-Their varied customer base ranges from leisure centres to schools.
+They serve local authorities across the region for a variety of services including public planning, council taxes, and recycling.
+Their varied customer base ranges from leisure centers to schools.

 Problems with the earlier system